genterist/openMRS-Security/1-OWASP-Assesment/A2 - BAC - Session Time Outs.md

 `DESIGNER : [Fuxing Luan]`
 `UPDATED ON : [09/09/2017]`

-### Name of module : [  ]
+### Name of module : [ Session ]

 ### Priority : [high]

 ### Test Description : Broken Access Control
 Access control, sometimes called authorization, is how a web application grants access to content and functions to some users and not others.
-These checks are performed after authentication, and govern what 'authorized' users are allowed to do
+These checks are performed after authentication, and govern what 'authorized' users are allowed to do.
+In this test, we will test whether the session is ended when the browser closes.

 ### * Precondition
 1. A local computer with administrator privilege